mavasbel/spring-boot-standalone/README.md

 # Spring-Boot Standalone Java Application

-A template of a Java stand alone application with maven and using spring-boot.
+A template of a Java stand alone application with maven using spring-boot ready to download and import in your favorite IDE

 ``` bash
 ├───src